Recommended Bariatric Vitamins and Minerals

 Adjustable Gastric Band Patients

-Vitamin/mineral supplements are essential for life because patients can no longer eat enough of the food groups necessary to provide their nutrition needs and prevent deficiencies.
+Vitamin/mineral supplements are essential for life because patients can no longer eat enough of the food groups necessary to prevent nutritional deficiencies.

-Important Note: The multivitamins and calcium with vitamin D must be chewable or liquid forms.
+Important: The multivitamins and calcium with vitamin D must be in chewable or liquid forms.
 Otherwise, they could get stuck and cause vomiting or a blocked stoma.

 - Step 2: Wait three to four hours.